Isaiah 23:8

 Who planned this against Tyre, the bestower of crowns, whose traders are princes, whose merchants are renowned on the earth?

-Who planned this
+Who planned this against Tyre

 the bestower of crowns

-whose merchants are princes
+whose traders are princes

-whose traders are renowned in the earth
+whose merchants are renowned on the earth

 Persons / Places / Events